Franz Schubert: Recognition

 The Wiener Schubertbund, one of Vienna's leading choral societies, was founded in 1863, whilst the Gründerzeit was taking place.
 The Schubertbund quickly became a rallying point for schoolteachers and other members of the Viennese middle class who felt increasingly embattled during the Gründerzeit and the aftermath of the Panic of 1873.
 In 1872, the dedication of the Schubert Denkmal, a gift to the city from Vienna's leading male chorus, the Wiener Männergesang-Verein, took place; the chorus performed at the event.
 The Denkmal was designed by Austrian sculptor Carl Kundmann and is located in Vienna's Stadtpark.

 Schubert's chamber music continues to be popular.
-In a survey conducted by the ABC Classic FM radio station in 2008, Schubert's chamber works dominated the field, with the Trout Quintet ranked first, the String Quintet in C major ranked second, and the Notturno in E-flat major for piano trio ranked third.
+In a survey conducted by the ABC Classic FM radio station in 2008, Schubert's chamber works dominated the field, with the Trout Quintet ranked first, the String Quintet in C major ranked second, and the Notturno in E♭ major for piano trio ranked third.
 Furthermore, eight more of his chamber works were among the 100 ranked pieces: both piano trios, the String Quartet No. 14 (Death and the Maiden), the String Quartet No. 15, the Arpeggione Sonata, the Octet, the Fantasie in F minor for piano four-hands, and the Adagio and Rondo Concertante for piano quartet.

-The New York Times chief music critic Anthony Tommasini ranked Schubert as the fourth greatest composer, writing:
+The New York Times music critic Anthony Tommasini ranked Schubert as the fourth greatest composer (after Bach, Beethoven, and Mozart), writing:

 You have to love the guy, who died at 31, ill, impoverished and neglected except by a circle of friends who were in awe of his genius.
 For his hundreds of songs alone—including the haunting cycle Winterreise, which will never release its tenacious hold on singers and audiences—Schubert is central to our concert life.
 The baritone Sanford Sylvan once told me that hearing the superb pianist Stephen Drury give searching accounts of the three late Schubert sonatas on a single program was one of the most transcendent musical experiences of his life.
 Schubert’s first few symphonies may be works in progress.
-But the Unfinished and especially the Ninth Symphony are astonishing.
+But the "Unfinished" and especially the Ninth Symphony are astonishing.
 The Ninth paves the way for Bruckner and prefigures Mahler.

+Harold Schonberg calls him "the first lyric poet of music."